ProNovo-Studio/ProNovo-Studio-App/py-backend/README.md

 3. Type "Python: Select Interpreter" and paste your env path _plus_ /bin/python at the end, so it should look like this:

 /Users/alexpinto/Library/Caches/pypoetry/virtualenvs/py-backend-RVjEZLhN-py3.12/bin/python

+# Make changes in the sdk

+1. Create a new api route in src/routes
+2. Import the route so that it is available in src/main.py and add it to app
+3. Un-comment the commented out code in main.py to make the openapi schema in ts/sdk
+4. Go into ts/sdk and run `npx orval` to generate the hooks